tlennan/simple-client-server/README.md

     "description": "desc"
 }

-When running the secured apps visit http://localhost:8080/do  This will cause the client to invoke the server and display the contend returned.
+When running the secured apps visit http://localhost:8080/do  This will cause the client to invoke the server and display the content returned.